batden/elluminate/README.md

 ## Get started

-Before using elluminate, you'll need to install the git and sound-icons packages on your system.
+Before using elluminate, you will need to install the git and sound-icons packages on your system.

 Open a terminal window and type in the following: